AdobeDocs/workfront.en/help/quicksilver/maestro/records/create-records.md

 1. Continue adding information on each row, then click **Enter** on your keyboard to save your changes.

-## Create records by importing them from another application
+## Create records by connecting them from another application

-You can import records from other applications into Maestro linked record types.
+You can import records from other applications by linking them to Maestro linked records.

 1. Create a Maestro record type, as described in the [Create record types](../architecture-and-fields/create-record-types.md).

 1. Create Maestro records for the record type you created in the previous step.
 For information, see the section [Create records by manually adding them to a record type](#create-records-by-manually-adding-them-to-a-record-type) in this article.

-1. Create a Relationship-type field to a third-party application for the Maestro record type you created, as described in [Connect record types](../architecture-and-fields/connect-record-types.md).
+1. Create a new connection to an object type from a third-party application for the Maestro record type you created.
+For information,see [Connect record types](../architecture-and-fields/connect-record-types.md).

-1. Add records from the third-party application to the Maestro records you created above using the Relationship-type field you created in the previous step.
+1. Add records from the third-party application to the Maestro records you created above using the linked record field you created in the previous step.
 For information, see [Connect records](../architecture-and-fields/connect-records.md).

     The following items are created in Maestro: